Chapter Thirty Four

 "A Charitable Earth?" asked Dawn.
 "Seriously?
 What's that, like, a donation group or something?"

 "It's 'something', yeah," answered Ace.
 She leaned back in her chair, her eyes still fixed on the mug.
-"Something involving charity, billionaires, saving the world, and a lot of explosions."
+"Something involving charity, billionaires, apocalypse prevention, and a lot of explosions."

 For a few moments, Dawn waited for Ace to continue, but it appeared that this was all the information Dawn was getting about her own future.

 "What happened to your friend?"
 Dawn tried.